aimukhin/minfft/README.md

 ## Transforms
 Below is a list of transform functions and their auxiliary data makers.
-For convenience, we provide makers for one-, two-, and three-dimensional transforms, along with a generic any-dimensional one.
+For convenience, we provide makers for one-, two- and three-dimensional transforms, along with a generic any-dimensional one.

 Also we give a formal definition of each transform for the